Thrum Messaging System

 Mark Read

-Explicitly mark one or more messages as read.
-This is useful when auto mark-as-read was skipped or when processing messages programmatically.
-Use --all to mark every unread message as read at once.
+Explicitly mark one or more messages as read — useful when auto mark-as-read was skipped or when you're processing messages programmatically.
+Use --all to clear everything at once.

 thrum message read msg_01HXE...